notes.jays.net

 Player characters

-Musu was born in a small fishing village and has pleasant memories of childhood until the slavers came.
-They killed his father, chained him, his mother, and his one older sister.
-Musu was sold into conscripted military service and eventually rose through the ranks under promises that his mother and sister were being supported as long as he continued to serve and win battles.
+Musu was born in a small fishing village and has pleasant memories of childhood until the slavers came when he was 8.
+They killed his father (Elaiden el-AY-den), chained him, his mother, and his one older sister (Sara SAW-ra 10 years old).
+Musu was sold into conscripted military service (ages 8-18), rose through the ranks under promises that his mother and sister were being supported as long as he continued to serve and win battles.

 Eventually, Musu discovered the lies: according to a superior his mother was dead and his sister was missing.
 Musu killed that commander and was sent to the gladiator pits.
-He fought for years, eventually gaining his freedom through combat and the timely death of specific pit bosses during a raid + slave revolt.
+He fought for years (ages 18-26), eventually gaining his freedom through combat and the timely death of specific pit bosses during a raid + slave revolt.

-Musu searched for his mother (deceased?) and sister for years, but information is hard to come by.
-His search continues, funded by miscellaneous adventuring jobs that promise to pay well.
+Musu searched for his mother (deceased?) and sister for years (ages 27-36), but information is hard to come by.